Data quality: Overview

-There are several well-known authors and self-styled experts, with Larry English perhaps the most popular guru.
-In addition, IQ International - the International Association for Information and Data Quality was established in 2004 to provide a focal point for professionals and researchers in this field.

-ISO 8000 is an international standard for data quality.

 Data quality assurance

 Data quality assurance is the process of data profiling to discover inconsistencies and other anomalies in the data, as well as performing data cleansing activities (e.g. removing outliers, missing data interpolation) to improve the data quality.

 These activities can be undertaken as part of data warehousing or as part of the database administration of an existing piece of application software.

 Data quality control

 Data quality control is the process of controlling the usage of data for an application or a process.
 This process is performed both before and after a Data Quality Assurance (QA) process, which consists of discovery of data inconsistency and correction.